Our partners seek to support impoverished and marginalized rural communities in Zimbabwe.

 This project is with a new grassroots partner in struggling Zimbabwe.
 We appreciate their hearts for the poor and for the great progress they have made to date since 2016.
 We like their business-like and considered approach to finding sustainable solutions for communities.
 We appreciate that they conducted a pilot program and are a flexible and willing to continually improve outcomes.

-Budget: $22,000 for each of Years 1,2 and 3.
+Budget: $23,000 for Year 1 and $22,000 each for Years 2 and 3.
 Entrust is supporting beekeeping into three other villages and development of the model apiary in Rusape.
 The budget includes the purchase or bee hives and honey processing and packaging equipment, together with training for villagers.

 Since 2000, Zimbabwe has faced a myriad of political challenges which has severely affected the economy.
 This has led to the devaluation of the local currency and high unemployment levels currently estimated at over 85%.
 Rural farmers have traditionally been dependent on subsistence farming.
 However, many are struggling to produce enough to feed themselves and for those who have little to sell, they struggle to get a fair market for their produce.